- A revolving line of credit allows you to draw against a set amount for your business and pay interest only on what you borrow.

-- Various types of revolving lines of credit are available – which line of credit is best for your small business?
+- Various types of revolving lines of credit are available, and certain options will be better for your small business than others.

 A revolving line of credit is a type of loan that allows you to borrow money when you need it and pay interest only on what you borrow.
-Then, if you pay back any of the borrowed funds before the end of the draw period, you can borrow that money again.
+Then, if you repay any borrowed funds before the end of the draw period, you can borrow that money again.
 This is what makes a line of credit revolving.

 Revolving lines of credit are great tools for your business if you need working capital periodically to finance your company’s growth or ongoing operations.
 They’re also ideal if you’d like to borrow against your assets to cover expenses or refinance high-interest debt.

 Editor’s note: Need a loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 A revolving line of credit is a loan typically secured by real estate or other collateral – but not always.
 When you receive a revolving line of credit, the line is divided into two parts: a draw period and a repayment period.